AnonyMouse97/how_to_deploy_docker_apache_to_heroku/README.md

 - Go to automatic deploy, select your branch and enable automatic deployment

-### Now that your project is linked to Heroku, we need to tell it that we are using docker
+### Now that your project is linked to Heroku, we need to tell it that we are using Docker

 In your terminal at the root of your project type :